 - Complete registration: Someone completes a registration, subscribed or sign up for a service on your site

-- Contact: Someone contact your business using the telephone, SMS, email on your website
+- Contact: Someone contact your business using the telephone, SMS, or email on your website

 - Customize product: The customization of products through a configuration tool or other application your business owns